alextrs/oestandards/README.md

 <a name="comp--operators"></a><a name="9.2"></a>
   - [9.2](#comp--operators) **Comparison operators**: Use comparison operators: EQ(=), LT(<), LE(<=), GT(>), GE(>=), NE(<>)
     > Why?
-It's easier to see/parse places whether we compare or assign values
+It's easier to see/parse places where we compare or assign values

     ```openedge
     /* bad */